 Charlotte is a bustling cultural hub of the Carolinas.
 Queen City is chock full of wonders to discover and a plethora of pastimes to indulge in.
 There are museums galore, glorious nature spaces, a rapidly growing arts scene, and plenty of unique attractions you won’t find anywhere else.
 All of this combined makes it a fantastic city to visit in North Carolina.

 As the largest city in the state and the seventeenth-largest on the continent, it’s really come into its own in recent years, sporting an identity of Southern metropolis that’s both sleek and charming.
-Here are the top 25 things to do in Charlotte for an enjoyable escape.
+Here are the best things to do in Charlotte for an enjoyable escape.

 The Best Things To Do in Charlotte, NC